Davidonium/floridaman/README.md

 make readreddit
 ```

+### TODO

+* Make terraform add a lightsail firewall entry for HTTPS in terraform (not sure this is possible).

 ### Disclamer
 I did this project for fun as a result of a joke with some friends at work and me wanting to learn terraform and ansible.
 It features absolutely 0 tests and bad practices, I don't work like this though :D.